Julia Roberts Feels That ‘Pretty Woman’ Couldn’t Be Made Today

-Back in 1990, Julia Roberts starred in the popular film that contributed to her rise as a Hollywood star, Pretty Woman.
+Back in 1990, Julia Roberts starred in the popular film, Pretty Woman, that contributed to her rise as a Hollywood star.
 Roberts recently took some time out to talk about that film and the way the movie would be viewed today.
 While Pretty Woman will forever be known as a classic love story, Roberts feels that Pretty Woman is not the kind of film that would be well-received in today’s society.
-In fact, Roberts has noticed the vast evolution in society as well as Hollywood culture since the 1990 film’s creation and she doesn’t feel it is the type of story most filmmakers would be interested in creating nowadays, according to People.
+In fact, Roberts has noticed the vast evolution in society as well as Hollywood culture since the 1990 film’s creation, and she doesn’t feel it is the type of story most filmmakers would be interested in creating nowadays, according to People.

 To Roberts, the major issue with Pretty Woman in modern society has to do with the gap between the two main characters, played by her and Richard Gere, and the current focus today on gender politics and equality.
 In the film, Roberts portrays a prostitute, while Gere’s character is a business tycoon.
 The problem with the film doesn’t necessarily result from the two main characters coming from different worlds.
 Instead, it’s the presentation of gender issues and the obvious inequality that exists between a wealthy businessman hiring a prostitute that would probably scare away most filmmakers today, according to USA Today.